LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 For each section below: generate a new controller, methods to reach, and routes.

 ### Joke
+- As a user, I can go to the url 'localhost:3000/' and see a welcome message as well as you and your partner's names.
 - As a user, I can go to the url 'localhost:3000/question' and see the set-up for a joke.
 - As a user, I can go to the url 'localhost:3000/answer' and see the punchline to the joke.

 ## The View

 So far our routes and controllers are only returning a basic string from the controller method.
-But, the generate controller command also creates a place for us to make more complex views.
+But, we probably want to make more complex views.

 The generate command creates a directory in the `app/views` named after our controller.
 Inside this folder create a _new file_ called `question.html.erb`
 - `question` references the name of the method in the controller
 - `erb` extension stands for `embedded ruby`.
 It means that these views can have Ruby values in them and even evaluate some Ruby logic!

+Let's add some text to the new file:

 **views/main/question.html.erb**:
 ```
 Hello?
 ```

+Now, when we navigate to 'localhost:3000/question', we should see simple text saying "Hello?"

+Going back to our controller, we can create an instance variable (since we are inside the class MainController), that we will render in our view:

 **app/controllers/main_controller.rb**:
 ```ruby
 class MainController < ApplicationController